We have a variety of grants that are available each year. You can apply for them at the links below.

 If you want to make progress on something you care about, grow your leadership skills, aid your congregation and the CCK in addressing the adaptive challenges we face then this training is for you.
-These trainings are for people who want to make progress on something important – that is, to grow their leadership skills, to aid their congregations and CCK in addressing the adaptive challenges we face.
+These trainings are for people who want to make progress on growing their leadership skills and/or addressing the adaptive challenges their congregation or region face.

 Your church will benefit most by sending teams of 3-4, one of whom is probably your pastor.
 You will also benefit by identifying a challenge on which you want to make progress.
 Plan to focus 90 days on the process: prework, the training and its application, beginning 21 days before your event.

-As you begin the process of defining what your adaptive challenge is for your congregation, the team developed a collective adaptive challenge for the region of Kansas.
-The collective adaptive challenge we have defined is:
+As you begin the process of defining what your adaptive challenge is for your congregation, the KLC/CCK Grant Partnership Team developed the following collective adaptive challenge for the region of Kansas.

 We want more people leading so that we can strengthen/empower and equip the leadership within the congregations that make up the Christian Church (Disciples of Christ) in Kansas,